 Fiscal 2018 Cash-Based Bonus Plan ("2018 Bonus Plan").
 Our named executive officers are eligible to receive an annual cash-based bonus under our 2018 Bonus Plan.
 Each year, our Compensation Committee establishes the performance objectives to be attained and the target bonuses payable based on the level of attainment of the specified goals, which generally include the Company's revenues and operating income for the fiscal year, the revenues and contribution margin of such officer's business unit, as applicable, and personal objectives set for each officer ("MBOs").
 We define "contribution margin" as the business unit's operating income without corporate expense allocations.
-Corporate operating income and the operating income of each business unit is calculated on a non-GAAP basis to exclude amortization, depreciation, stock-based compensation, goodwill impairment charge, if any, and such other non-cash items that the Compensation Committee typically meets near the end of the first fiscal quarter of each year to evaluation the NEO's achievement of such performance objectives and annual bonuses are typically paid out as soon as practicable thereafter.
+Corporate operating income and the operating income of each business unit is calculated on a non-GAAP basis to exclude amortization, depreciation, stock-based compensation, goodwill impairment charge, if any, and such other non-cash items that the Compensation Committee, in its sole discretion, believes are not directly indicative of the performance of the Company and the business units.
+The Compensation Committee typically meets near the end of the first fiscal quarter of each year to evaluation the NEO's achievement of such performance objectives and annual bonuses are typically paid out as soon as practicable thereafter.